TranPhucVinh/Cplusplus/Application layer/AWS Greengrass IPC/README.md

 AWS Greengrass IPC is used for local Greengrass components communication.

+Be not to confuse the Publish/Subscribe of AWS GG IPC to the mechanism of the same name of [AWS GG MQTT](https://github.com/TranPhucVinh/Cplusplus/tree/master/Application%20layer/AWS%20Greengrass%20MQTT) as both are different application layer protocols, which both take advantages of the AWS IoT SDK.

 # Develop publish and subscribe components

 Create 2 component's folders **gg_ipc_sub** and **gg_ipc_pub**, the working directory hierachy now will be: